zabokaa/huhu_chatApp/README.md

 * [acknowledgements](#acknowledgements)

 ## objective
-- to build a chat app for mobile devices using React Native
+- to build a chat app for mobile devices using React Native, Expo, and Google Firestore Database
 - app will provide users with a chat interface and options to share images and their location
-- use of React Native, Expo, and Google Firestore Database

 ## key features
 - one page where users can enter their name and choose a background color for the chat screen